Batagur (river terrapin) species protection project

 This is what our partners have to say:

 Peter Praschag, field biologist and turtle expert: “Time is very quickly running out for this species.
-The batagur would simply go extinct within a few years without the successful captive-breeding programs in zoos and research stations."
+The Northern river terrapin would simply go extinct within a few years without the successful captive-breeding programs in zoos and research stations."

 SponsorsZGAP, DGHT, Society of the Friends of Schönbrunn Zoo (Verein der Freunde des Tiergartens), OZO, EUAC, TSA, REWE, Edith Haberland Wagner Stiftung